Qadi Iyad: Biography

-Birth and Education

-Iyaḍ was born in Ceuta, Nehemia Levtzion into an established family of Arab origin.
+Iyaḍ was born in Ceuta, into an established family of Arab origin.
 As a scion of a notable scholarly family, ʿIyad was able to learn from the best teachers Ceuta had to offer.
 The judge Abu ʿAbd Allah Muhammad b. ʿIsa (d.
 1111) was ʿIyad's first important teacher and is credited with his basic academic formation.
 Growing up, ʿIyad benefited from the traffic of scholars from al-Andalus, the Maghrib, and the eastern Islamic world.
 He became a prestigious scholar in his own right and won the support of the highest levels of society.